telerik/blazor-docs/knowledge-base/grid-inline-edit-form.md

 * Hide the hierarchy expand column with CSS.
 * Use the [SetStateAsync() method]({%slug grid-state%}#setstateasync-examples) to enter and exit edit mode programmatically.

->tip The Telerik Form works with a cloned instance of the edited/added item to support cancellation.
-If you cancel the addition or update of an item, you need to delete it from the Grid Data collection.
+>tip The Telerik UI for Blazor Form works with a cloned instance of the edited or added item to support cancellation.
+If you cancel the addition or update of an item, you need to delete it from the Grid data collection.

 ````CSHTML
 @using System.ComponentModel.DataAnnotations